gamesbook/protograf/docs/source/deck_command.rst

             rows=1)

       By default, **protograf** will fit as many cards as possible into the available page area.

-If for any reason, there need to be less cards on a page, then setting the *rows* property will limit the creation of the number of rows on each one.
+      If for any reason, there needs to be fewer cards on a page, then setting the *rows* property will limit the creation of the number of rows on each one.

 ===== ======